Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OpenSource.md

 ### Funding, financing
 - https://opencollective.com/learn-more : "Open your finances to your community"

+### Cons
+[Open Source is awful]:
+- "I used to think Open Source was amazing.
+I've since come to realize just how awful it is."
+- First, I need to draw a clear distinction between three often-confused concepts: Free Software, Open Source, and Volunteer Coding.
+- "We love to encourage developers to get involved; "give back" is the mantra."
+- That is simply the polite way of saying "do work for free and we'll pay you in exposure".
+We all know that's called exploitation
+- "My code is free — my time is not."

 ### Copyleft licenses contamination from dependencies
 Si votre projet a des dépendances, veillez à analyser leurs licenses.